septentrio-gnss/moTi/README.md

 ##### Check the GNSS status (satellite time)
 Once Linux has detected the Time Card:

-* GNSS time is usually on a serial port like `/dev/ttyS7` or simillar.
+* GNSS time is usually on a serial port like `/dev/ttyS7` or similar.
 * You can run `gpsd` or a tool like `cgps` to check the satellite status.

 For Example: